galya-m/docs/docs/tools/cli/getting-started.md

 ### Using your existing account

-The `ncli` requires a wallet to connect with the blockchain network (EVM compatible).
+The `ncli` requires a wallet to connect to the blockchain network (EVM compatible).
 To use an existing wallet with the `ncli` there are 2 options:

 ### Use a mnemonic